-If you’ve noticed your monthly energy bills slowly creeping up, your heat pump might be the reason.
-When a system is neglected, it has to work much harder to heat and cool your home, which directly translates to wasted energy and higher costs.
-The good news is that simple, regular maintenance can make a huge difference in its performance and your budget.
-This guide is designed to help you get the most out of your system.
-We’ll walk you through a complete heat pump maintenance checklist, covering the essential DIY tasks and professional services that keep your unit running at peak efficiency.
+Watching your monthly energy bills creep up?
+Your heat pump might be the culprit.
+A neglected system works much harder to heat and cool your home, wasting energy and driving up your costs.
+The good news is that you can take control.
+Simple, regular maintenance makes a huge difference for its performance and your budget.
+This guide gives you a complete heat pump maintenance checklist, covering the essential DIY tasks and professional services that keep your unit running at peak efficiency.

 Key Takeaways